LizardByte/Sunshine/docs/source/about/app_examples.rst

 Simply enable the elevated option in the WEB UI, or add it to the JSON configuration.
 This is an option for both prep-cmd and regular commands and will launch the process with the current user without a UAC prompt.

+..
+Note:: It's important to write the values "true" and "false" as string values, not as the typical true/false values in most JSON.

 **Example**
    .. code-block:: json